julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals.md

 ### White Sage (Salvia apiana): Purification in Ceremony

-White sage roots in **Indigenous American rituals**—for purification, gratitude, and spiritual alignment.
+White sage roots in **Indigenous American rituals** were used for purification, gratitude, and spiritual alignment.

 **Folklore:** Full moons were times for storytelling and passage rituals in Californian tribes.